 Welcome Letter to New Members of Your Community

-Welcoming new members into your congregation is an incredibly special time.
+Welcoming new members into your congregation is an incredibly important.
 So why not set aside time for them to meet the rest of your community?
 This is a great way to make people feel at home in your church.

 Dear [Existing Church Member’s Name],

 We are delighted to welcome new members, [Names], into our community at [Church Name].
 Seeing our community grow is a true blessing.
-We would like to give you the opportunity to meet our newest members and welcome them yourselves with open arms.
+We want to give you the opportunity to meet our newest members and welcome them yourselves with open arms.

 [New Members’ Names] will be joining us for their first service on [date] at [time].
 After this service, we invite you all to stay to enjoy food and drinks and a proper introduction.
 We hope to see you there!